Carbon cost pass-through rate in power system: evidence from Italy under the EU ETS: Empirical results

 \subsection{The baseline model}

 Tables \ref{tab:cptr_estimates}-\ref{tab:phase_impacts} report the carbon pass-through rates and results for the applied regression model in Eq. (\ref{eq:cptr.model}).
 The first five autoregressive coefficients $\phi_1$--$\phi_5$ are negative and highly significant across all zones, indicating rapid short-term adjustment.
 In contrast, the coefficients $\phi_7$, $\phi_{14}$, and $\phi_{21}$ are positive and significant, confirming the presence of stochastic seasonality.
-Figure \ref{fig:fig.acf.resitaly} shows the ACF and PACF of the residuals for the estimated regression model for Italy.
+The inclusion of adjacent lagged dependent variables does not generate problematic multicollinearity.
+Table~\ref{tab:vif_baseline} in Appendix \ref{sec.appendix.tab} reports the variance inflation factors (VIF) for the autoregressive terms.
+All VIFs are low ranging from 1.05 to 1.53 across market zones.\\ Figure \ref{fig:fig.acf.resitaly} shows the ACF and PACF of the residuals for the estimated regression model for Italy.
 The autocorrelations are close to zero and lie within the confidence bands at all lags, indicating no significant serial correlation.\\ Electricity demand ($\beta_3$) has a positive and significant effect in most markets, although it is not statistically significant in the Centre--South.

-At the national level, the CPTR is statistically significant in Phase~3 ($\beta_1$), whereas the additional effect in Phase~4 ($\beta_2$) is small and not statistically significant.
-Accordingly, the CPTR declines slightly from 0.32 in Phase~3 to 0.29 in Phase~4.\ At the zonal level, substantial heterogeneity emerges.
+At the national level, the estimated carbon cost pass-through rate is positive and statistically significant in Phase~3, with $\hat{\beta}_1 = 0.32$.
+The interaction term $\hat{\beta}_2$ is small and not statistically significant.
+The aggregate CPTR remains stable across the two phases, with no evidence of a statistically significant change for the transition from Phase~3 to Phase~4.\\ At the zonal level, substantial heterogeneity emerges.
 The estimated CPTRs are positive and statistically significant during Phase~3 across all zones.
 The additional effect in Phase~4 is positive and statistically significant for the North, Centre-North, and Sardinia, whereas it is negative for the Centre-South and Sicily.
 The magnitude of these effects varies across zones.
 In Phase~3, Sicily records the highest CPTR (41\%), followed by the Centre-South (20\%), the Centre-North (18\%), and the North (17\%).
 In Phase~4, Sardinia leads with the highest CPTR (41\%), followed by the Centre-North and the North (both 24\%), Sicily (20\%), and the Centre-South (5\%).